Necior/infra/README.md

 ## Cheat sheet

 * `nix-shell` - start an interactive shell with needed tools (it also creates a `k` alias for `kubectl`);
-* `kubecfg update httpbin.jsonnet` - update Kubernetes resources.
+* `kubecfg update pastebin.jsonnet` - update Kubernetes resources.